statpascal/emul99/readme.md

 | F8  | increase CPU frequency by 1 MHz |

 A reset key can be configured using the "reset_key" option; it defaults to the Pause/Break key.
+The "magic numbers" are the key codes of GTK3; a rather incomplete list is e.g. in the source file src/fpcunits/gtk3.pas.

+    reset_key = 65299

 ## Disk access

-The are three ways to simulate disk access:
+There are three ways to simulate disk access:

 - The original DSR of the 90/180 KB TI disk controller
 - Files in TIFILES format in a configurable directory of the host